plume-lib/run-google-java-format/README.md

 and to slightly improve its output.

 The [google-java-format](https://github.com/google/google-java-format)
-program reformats Java source code, but has two disadvantages:
+program reformats Java source code, but has some disadvantages:
- * It's inconvenient to download.
+ * It's inconvenient to install.
- * It's inconvenient to use to reformat code, requiring a long, hard-to-remember command line.
+ * To reformat code, it requires a long, hard-to-remember command line.
- * It doesn't have a way to check whether a file is properly formatted, which is desirable in a pre-commit hook.
+ * It cannot check whether a file is properly formatted, which is desirable in a pre-commit hook.
  * It creates poor formatting for [annotations in comments](https://types.cs.washington.edu/checker-framework/current/checker-framework-manual.html#annotations-in-comments).

-These scripts correct these problems.
+The `run-google-java-format.py` and `check-google-java-format.py` scripts correct these problems.

 ## run-google-java-format.py